PhaethonPsychis/Personal.Advisor.Service/WEB3MaritimeAthens2023.md

 # Maritime WEB3 platforms and infrastructure
 # Athens 2023 Summits

-WEB3 Maritime Summits serves an important function to companies that would like to build capacity and start participating in today’s WEB3 Maritime high-tech infrastructure economy.
-WEB3 Maritime Summits offers multiple levels of engagement through the [summit events]curated content presentations, Industry Partner level collaboration, the executive coaching sessions, and workshops.
+WEB3 Maritime serves an important function to companies that would like to build capacity and start participating in today’s WEB3 Maritime high-tech infrastructure economy.
+The Athens 2023 Summits offers multiple levels of engagement with the curated content events, the industry partner level collaboration program, the executive coaching sessions, and many workshops.

 ![Frame 23](https://user-images.githubusercontent.com/80890815/176995519-278e6c1f-8407-4daf-b469-e4c385436641.png)

 # 4 Events over 4 quarters
-with the first event taking place early 2023 in Athens.
-Participants having purchased the ticket can access lectures and hands-on training workshops.
+With the first event taking place early 2023 in Athens participants having purchased the ticket access TED style experiences and hands-on training workshops.

 A total of 1500 Tickets are available.
-Tickets grant access to all four events
+Tickets grant access to all four events during a period of 16 months

 ## Early bird tickets 2500 Euros
 200 tickets are available at the price of 2500 Euros on a first come first served basis